Driven transport on a flexible polymer with particle recycling: a model inspired by transcription and translation: Results

 This phase diagram shows a remarkable new feature, i.e. the presence of an extended LD-HD coexistence region, emerging by the competition between particle recycling and stiffening of the polymer.
 When coupling transport and polymer conformation, entering the SP from LD or from HD generates two different transition lines since $\Gamma$ in Eqs.(\ref{eq::alpha_phases}) depends on the density as in Eqs.(\ref{eq::Gamma_pol}).
 In the extended SP we expect on average $\bar\alpha = \bar\beta$, and hence $\Gamma$ will be fixed in order to meet this condition.

 Figure~\ref{fig::length} illustrates how transport is affected by the length $L$ of the lattice, via the coupling between particle recycling and the substrate's conformation.
 We show how $\bar\alpha$ and $\rho$ change with the system-size and compare the theoretical prediction (lines) to the outcome of numerical simulations running a TASEP with a particle injection rule given by Eq.(\ref{eq::alpha}).
-This length-dependence is absent in the standard TASEP, where steady-state quantities are independent of the system size.\\
+This length-dependence is absent in the standard TASEP, where steady-state quantities are independent of the system size.
+Details of the simulations are summarised in Appendix~\ref{app:sim}.